rust-lang/rls/README.md

 ## Running

-Though the RLS is built to work with many IDEs and editors, we currently use VSCode to test the RLS.
+Though the RLS is built to work with many IDEs and editors, we currently use VSCode to test the RLS (you can run it manually with the `cargo run` command).

 To run with VSCode, you'll need a
 [recent VSCode version](https://code.visualstudio.com/download) installed.